whysosuso/whysosuso.github.io/Susovan-Mahapatra-bucket-list.md

 - **Work with a startup**

-- Share a flat with one of my best friends in my 20s
+- Share a flat with one (or more) of my best friends in my 20s

 - Cook a 3 course meal for family and friends